5 Benefits Of Using A Supplier Relationship Management Platform

 Why is Supplier Relationship Management (SRM) important?

 Supplier Relationship Management is about helping to create positive buyer-supplier relationships and determines which activities to engage in with each supplier.

 The goal of SRM is to streamline and improve processes between a buyer and its suppliers.
-Buyer Relationship Management focuses on developing a mutually beneficially relationship with suppliers, especially those deemed as most strategic to the brand, to promote quality, efficiency, innovation, and other benefits.
+Buyer Relationship Management focuses on developing a mutually beneficial relationship with suppliers, especially those deemed as most strategic to the brand, to promote quality, efficiency, innovation, and other benefits.

 There are several benefits associated with supplier relationship management, which ultimately lead to a healthier bottom line.
 Among these, we can include the following five:

 1. An optimized procurement process